awoie/vp-token-spec/README.md

 - vc_ldp:  A claim whose value is a W3C Verifiable Credential object using the JSON-LD representation, which is a JSON object.
 The claim’s value may also be an array of W3C Verifiable Credential objects using the JSON-LD representation if the use case calls for multiple JSON-LD VCs.

 - vp_ldp:  A claim whose value is a W3C Verifiable Presentation object using the JSON-LD representation, which is a JSON object.
 The claim’s value may also be an array of W3C Verifiable Presentation objects using the JSON-LD representation if the use case calls for multiple JSON-LD VPs.

+These claims can be added to ID Tokens, Userinfo responses as well as Access Tokens and Introspection response.
+They MAY also be included as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [OpenID]).

 Note that above claims have to be distinguished from `vp` or `vc` claims as defined in [JWT proof format](https://www.w3.org/TR/vc-data-model/#json-web-token). `vp` or `vc` claims contain those parts of the standard verifiable credentials and verifiable presentations where no explicit encoding rules for JWT exist.
 They are not meant to include complete verifiable credentials or verifiable presentations objects which is the purpose of the four claims defined in this specification.